gcgibson/NTM/README.md

 tl;dr
-  Very simple NTM archetecture used to output instruction sequence in BF for copying sequences into memory.
+  Very simple NTM architecture used to output instruction sequence in BF for copying sequences into memory.